 - Consider changing your clothes-washing detergent and don’t use fabric softeners.

-When baby comes
+When the baby comes

 You should recover but thrush in your vagina or on your nipples can be spread to your baby’s mouth.
-So be very careful wash your hands well before handling baby and if the thrush is on your nipples treat your nipples and areola.
+So be very careful wash your hands well before handling the baby and if the thrush is on your nipples treat your nipples and areola.